Jesus is transfigured. He says who is the greatest in the kingdom, what to do about other exorcists, and how to overcome temptation.

 they didn’t understand.
 The words Jesus Christ said were pretty simple.
 But once again, his closest disciples do not understand what he was doing.

-All they needed to do was to ask.
-But their fears prevented them from asking.
+All we need to do is to ask.
+But fear prevents many of us from asking.

 People have a natural disinclination to ask.
 It makes them appear to not know things.
 That is a real limitation, and it must be overcome.